 COUPLES

 Couples come into therapy for a wide range of reasons.
-With my specialty treating sex-related concerns and sex/porn addiction, couples often seek my support due to a dissatisfying sex life or after devastating emotional/sexual betrayals.
+With my specialties treating sex-related concerns and sex/porn addiction, couples often seek my support due to a dissatisfying sex life or after devastating emotional/sexual betrayals.

 Are you or your partner struggling with sex, porn, or infidelity?
 Have you found yourselves stuck in a cycle of feeling disconnected or having the same arguments?
 Do you sometimes think your partner does not “get it” and feel confused about how they process things?
 Underneath the conflict, we all want to feel heard, understood, and appreciated by our partner.
 We want to know that our partner has our back.

 I encourage you to begin couples therapy with your partner the first time either one of you considers it.
 The longer the gap between your first conversation about couples therapy and your first couples therapy session, the more work you will likely need to do together.
 It is never too early to go to couples therapy - better to be proactive rather than reactive.
 Unfortunately, many couples wait until their relationship is hanging on by a thread.
-While some of the couples I support are 3-5 years into their relationship, the majority of the couples I see have been together for 20-30+ years.

 I can support you and your partner with: